openshift/enhancements/enhancements/dns/plugins.md

 `Name` must comply with the [rfc6335](https://tools.ietf.org/rfc/rfc6335.txt) Service Name Syntax.

-`Zones` must conform to the definition of a subdomain in [rf1123](https://tools.ietf.org/html/rfc1123).
+`Zones` must conform to the definition of a subdomain in [rfc1123](https://tools.ietf.org/html/rfc1123).
+The cluster domain (i.e. cluster.local) is an invalid subdomain for `Zones`.

-The cluster-dns-operator will generate the forward plugin configuration of `configmap/dns-default` based on `Servers` of `dnses.operator.openshift.io` instead of the configuration being statically defined.
+The cluster-dns-operator will prepend the configuration of `Servers` to `configmap/dns-default`, instead of the entire ConfigMap being statically defined.
 To achieve this:

 1. The [default](https://github.com/openshift/cluster-dns-operator/blob/master/assets/dns/configmap.yaml) ConfigMap
 asset and associated code from the [manifests pkg](https://github.com/openshift/cluster-dns-operator/blob/master//pkg/manifests/manifests.go#L70:6) should be removed.

 2. The [desiredDNSConfigMap](https://github.com/openshift/cluster-dns-operator/blob/master/pkg/operator/controller/controller_dns_configmap.go)
-function must be modified to create a ConfigMap with a server configuration based on `Server`.
-If `Server` is not present or an invalid `Server` is provided, the ConfigMap will not contain the server.
-If no `Servers` are specified, only the default server configuration is used with `forward . /etc/resolv.conf`.
-Otherwise, desiredDNSConfigMap will use the provided `Servers` to construct additional server configuration blocks, each with a forwarding configuration and use `/etc/resolv.conf` as a resolver of last resort.
+function must be modified to create a ConfigMap with additional server configuration blocks based on `Server`.
+If `Server` is undefined or an invalid, the ConfigMap will only contain the default server.
+Otherwise, `desiredDNSConfigMap` will use the provided `Servers` to construct additional server configuration blocks, each with a forwarding configuration and use `/etc/resolv.conf` as a resolver of last resort.
 For example:

 ```yaml
 apiVersion: operator.openshift.io/v1